StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/physical-server.md

     systemctl stop cassandra
     ```

-### Check all data folders are empty
+## Step 2: Check all data folders are empty

 Ensure `/var/lib/cassandra/` and `/var/lib/elasticsearch/` are empty.

-### Copy files from the backup folder
+## Step 3: Copy files from the backup folder

-For example, with a dedicated NFS volume and a folder named `/opt/backup`  copy all files preserving their permissions
+For example, with a dedicated NFS volume and a folder named `/opt/backup`  copy all files preserving their permissions.

 !!!
 Example ""